eternaldensity/Sandcastle-Builder/README.md

 - Buffed Glass Saw a lot
 - Notification about awarding Temporal Duplication wasn't accounting for owning Temporal Duplication because it was bought *after* it was described
 - Changed Dragon Forge rounding so you'll get a minimum 0.04x rather than 0x duplication multiplier without a charged Lightning Rod

-### haven't yet done:
-- rewrite notifications entirely
-- dragon queen stuff
-- limit how many discoveries (etc) get drawn at a time
-- lots of other stuff that's on github that I haven't got to yet but I know it's there

 ## 3.291
 - The Autoscroll option was not added to Classic